JMSchuurmans/blog-posts/007_my_first_web_app.md

 ### ADVENTURES IN HTML

 I wanted Vino to look nice.
 It was really important to me that, even though I had kept it as basic as I could, that it was something I could be proud of.
-Something I point to proudly and say, "I did that" without embarrassment.
+Something I could point to proudly and say, "I did that" without embarrassment.
 I came pretty damn close to succeeding.

 My design skills are limited, and I still wanted to keep the app simple.
 So rather than writing all my HTML and CSS from scratch, I decided to Bootstrap it.
 This was advantageous for several reasons.
 It meant first of all that I could use a bare-bones Bootstrap template (I didn't use a theme), customize the HTML and write all the CSS myself without necessarily needing to worry about things like clearfix.
 All the pieces would just fit together nicely, as long as I paid attention to the grid and didn't screw up the size of my rows and columns.
-It also meant that I could give Vino some nice features using Bootstrap's javascripts that I normally wouldn't try to incorporate myself at this stage.
+It meant I didn't have to worry about whether or not the app was responsive.
+It also meant that I could give Vino some nice features using Bootstrap's javascripts that I normally wouldn't try to incorporate myself at this stage in my learning.

 To learn how to do this, I followed a tutorial on the W3C's website that walked me through adding BootstrapCDN scripts and building out a basic grid for a social media-style website.
 I altered the grid somewhat to suit my needs, and started styling.
 I thought it would be fun to make it look like Facebook, so I wrote the CSS to make it happen, Googling around whenever I ran into an issue.

 My first attempt was a miserable failure.
-Bugs were popping up like crazy, as I tried to do things like create cards for each wine entry, and whenever I fixed one, another one would pop up someplace else.
+Bugs were popping up like crazy as I tried to do things like create cards for each wine entry, and whenever I fixed one bug, another would pop up someplace else.
 It was like the worst game of Whack-A-Mole I had ever played.
 Finally, I ran `git checkout`, started a new branch, and began rebuilding the HTML.

+`git checkout master`.
+`git merge revised-layout`.

 When I was as satisfied as I could be with every little detail, I started refactoring the code.
 When I was building, all the HTML and CSS for each view was in each .erb file.
 I moved all the CSS to a stylesheet, and as much repeated code as I could to a layout.
 With a sigh of relief, I arrived at the moment when I couldn't think of anything else I needed to do.

-`git checkout master`.
-`git merge revised-layout`.
+At least for time being.

 `git add .`.
 `git commit -m "done."`.
 `git push`.

 With a smile, I opened a bottle of wine, poured myself a glass, and sat back ...

-... then looked at the label, opened up my new wine form, and put it in my app.
+... then looked at the label, fired up `shotgun`, logged in, and put it in my app.

 ### NEXT STEPS